 Every woman will have their own personal triggers, but there are some that are common to most of us.

 1 Stress is the major culprit, and ironically just worrying about having a flush can bring one on.
 If certain situations always stress you such as arguments, trying to do too much for instance, then they can all play havoc with your hormones.

-Action is needed to identify the problem and take preventive action where you can but bioidentical natural progesterone has a calming effect so you might want to dab a little on the inside of your wrist when you start to feel pressured.
+There is virtually no function in your body that stress does not affect so action is needed to identify the problem and take preventive action where you can.
+One tip that can help is to utilise the calming effect bioidentical progesterone has so you might want to dab a little on the inside of your wrist when you start to feel pressured.

 2 What you eat and drink can also make a huge difference to whether you are going to experience a hot flush.
 Some are obvious, like avoiding spicy, hot food – however much you love Indian or Thai cuisine – but others are not always so clear.

 Even a slight allergic response or intolerance to a certain food such as gluten or artificial sweeteners can bring on a flush so keeping a food diary may help here.

 Alcohol certainly affects many women and brings on a flush, as does caffeine.
 Avoiding coffee is not difficult, but there are many other sources such as chocolate and colas, energy drinks etc – many of which are very high in caffeine – avoiding those with ‘max’ in the title is usually a good idea.

 If you are a smoker too you are more likely to experience hot flushes and there has also been a link suggested between diet pills and hot flushes as menopausal women try to shift the extra weight that can come at this time.